top of page

 Power of Nature Youth Art Contest with Greenbelt Alliance

-Ended April 11th, 2022
+Ended on Monday, April 11th, 2022

 Greenbelt Alliance, in partnership with the Bay Area Youth Climate Summit, is proud to present the Power of Nature Youth Art Contest, an art contest for high school students in the San Francisco Bay Area that will showcase nature-based solutions to climate change.

-Trees, Water, & People: Conservation Through Collaboration in Central America (Workshop)
+Trees, Water, & People: Conservation Through Collaboration in Central America Workshop

-April 2nd, 2022
+Saturday, April 2nd, 2022 at 10AM

 Image by Charlie Wollborg